 Everyone in the class is expected to

-comment on the summary each week in any of the forms that the chosen
+comment on the summary each class in any of the forms that the chosen

 platform accepts.
 This should be very low impact and should not

 take more than 5 minutes of your time.
 Comments will generally be in